 22 If you consider the quality of existing housing in your city, how vulnerable is it to natural hazards such as floods, cyclones, earthquakes, etc.?
 Not vulnerable, as housing is built to withstand natural hazards Moderately vulnerable Vulnerable Very vulnerable BUILDING CODES 23 Are building codes designed to address the most probable and most severe risks that the city is exposed to?
-Yes, building codes take into account all probable risks that the city is exposed to Yes, building codes take into account most of the risks Building codes take into account some risks Building codes do not sufficiently take into account the risks 24 Do existing building codes take into account eco-friendly techniques and/or the use of local/renewable material?
+Yes, building codes take into account all probable risks that the city is exposed to Yes, building codes take into account most of the risks Building codes take into account some risks Building codes do not sufficiently take into account the risks 24 Do existing building codes take into account ecofriendly techniques and/or the use of local/renewable material?
 Yes, building codes take the use of eco-friendly techniques and/or local/renewable materials fully into account Yes, building codes mostly mention these aspects Building codes do not sufficiently mention these aspects Building codes do not take into account these aspects PUBLIC SPACES 25 Do you think that the city has enough public spaces to ensure adequate quality of life, circulation of people and vehicles, access to services and recreational activities, etc.?
-Yes, the city has sufficient public spaces The city has public spaces but there should be some more to ensure adequate quality of life, etc. The city has few public spaces and major efforts are needed to improve the situation The city has almost no public spaces
+Yes, the city has sufficient public spaces The city has public spaces but there should be some more to ensure adequate quality of life, etc. The city has almost no public spaces